Why a Forum of Canadian Ombudsman?

 In late 2000, a working group of interested ombudsman and staff from all sectors began work on establishing the national network organization.
 Their work culminated in the first Annual General Meeting of the Forum of Canadian Ombudsman in November 2001.

-Our Board is chaired by Kevin Fenwick and is composed of ombudsman and ombudsman staff from every sector of the field.
+Our Board is chaired by Nora Farrell and is composed of ombudsman and ombudsman staff from every sector of the field.

 Promoting the Ombudsman’s role in various sectors of Canadian society and in the global community, maximizing its usefulness and credibility by encouraging and sharing ideas, learning, finding innovative orientations and best practices and developing professional standards.